Skip to Content

 • Starting seeds in a greenhouse ensures consistent atmospheric conditions conducive to the growing seedlings.

-• If you want to start early in the growing season, start seeds in a greenhouse.
+• Start seeds in a greenhouse if you want to start early in the growing season.
 To have plants ready for growth in the upcoming season, many horticulturists decide to start seeds indoors or in a greenhouse.

 • Different plants require different germination conditions.
 The soil temperature necessary for germination is the most important component of time.